joelberkeley/spidr/README.md

 ```
 pack install spidr
 ```
-and follow the on-screen instructions.
-We support Ubuntu Linux, for now.
+and follow the on-screen instructions. spidr runs on Ubuntu Linux.

 ### Motivation